 These problems should not last more than 24 hours.
-The patient should tell a health care provider right away if bleeding or pain is severe or if problems last more than a day.
+Tell a health care professional right away if bleeding or pain is severe, if you cannot urinate, or if problems last more than a day.

-- drink 16 ounces of water each hour for 2 hours after the procedure
+- drink 16 ounces of water each hour for a few hours after the procedure

-- take a warm bath to relieve the burning feeling
+- take a warm bath to relieve any burning feeling

 - hold a warm, damp washcloth over the urethral opening to relieve discomfort